 On December 14, 2000 Bill 128 was Proclaimed – Social Housing Act transferred all public housing to municipalities.
 On January 1, 2001 the Rainy River District Housing Authority was converted to the Rainy River District Housing Corporation (LHC.).
-Ownership transferred to the LHC with Rainy River DSSAB holding all shares.
+Ownership transferred to the LHC with Rainy River DSSAB (now known as District of Rainy River Services Board) holding all shares.

-In delivering Social Housing the Rainy River District Social Services must adhere to all relevant legislative:
+In delivering Community Housing the District of Rainy River Services Board must adhere to all relevant legislative: